homemadearcade/zero/todo/4_TODO_FEATURES.md

   DATA_SOURCE_SYSTEM needs to be elimnated or made read only.
 Because it will make library imports not work If THERE IS A CORE library, it DOES in fact need to be used in a special way.
 This is where my library api thing can be used
-  Maybe I should wait to complete the interface stuff because I want to like make a special library interface but the truth is we dont want one
+  Maybe I should wait to complete the interface stuff because I want to like make a special library interface but the truth is we dont want one perhaps 'REPLACE_ID_1', REPLACE_ID_2, etc

 IMPLEMENT THESE EFFECTS
   Return from Stars
   Pause Game.
 Unpause Game
+  Also transform while touching

 STEPS UPDATE
+  Use map for interface Ids
-  Skippable option in a step
-  If the instructions could be smart and understand if the requirements of their context has been and have a checkmark if it is, and a check mark if it isnt,
+  Optional Actions List ( near button or ?? what ) OR Skippable option in a step If the instructions could be smart and understand if the requirements of their context has been and have a checkmark if it is, and a check mark if it isnt
+  WHEN ADDING INSTRUCTIONS MANUALLY
+    You have to select a game room or lobby!
+Right now u can just skip them!
+  Mark down for prompts??
+Rich Text please https://draftjs.org/docs/getting-started

 COMBINE experienceModel with experience